hlongvu/Hackintosh/README.md

 # Hackintosh

 Hi, this is my guide to setup, troubleshoot,... everything about Hackintosh.
-This guide only support Sierra and High Sierra user!
+This guide only supports Sierra and High Sierra users!

-If you feel something wrong or you want to add any content to my repo, use [Pull request](https://github.com/piiiggg/Hackintosh/pulls).
+If you feel something wrong or you want to add any content to my repo, use a [Pull request](https://github.com/piiiggg/Hackintosh/pulls).

-If you need help while install macOS, you can [open an Issue](https://github.com/piiiggg/Hackintosh/issues) or faster way you can go to [this Discord group](https://discord.gg/u8V7N5C) to ask some help.
+If you need help while installing macOS, you can [open an Issue](https://github.com/piiiggg/Hackintosh/issues) or, a faster way, you can go to [this Discord group](https://discord.gg/u8V7N5C) to ask for some help.

 - [Setup installer](installer.md)
 - [Setup Clover Bootloader](clover.md)